 After having written our first plugin, there is still room for improvement.

-By default, PLUGIN_SET_INFO() does not allow translation of the basic plugin information for plugins which are not shipped with Geany's core distribution.
-Since most plugins are not shipped with Geany's core, it makes sense to enable translation when the plugin is loaded so that it gets translated inside Geany's Plugin Manager.
-As of Geany 0.19, the plugin API contains the PLUGIN_SET_TRANSLATABLE_INFO() macro which enables translation of the basic plugin details passed to PLUGIN_SET_INFO() when the plugin is loaded.
+By default, geany_load_module() is not prepared to allow translation of the basic plugin information, except plugins which are shipped with Geany's core distribution, because custom gettext catalogs are not setup.
+Since most plugins are not shipped with Geany's core, it makes sense to setup gettext when the plugin is loaded so that it gets translated inside Geany's Plugin Manager.
+The solution is to call the API function main_locale_init() inside geany_load_module() and then use gettext's _() as usual.

-The Localdir and the Gettextpackage parameters are usually set inside the build system.
-If this has been done, the call for example HelloWorld plugin could look like:
+The LOCALEDIR and the GETTEXT_PACKAGE parameters are usually set inside the build system.

 As you can see the author's information is not marked as translatable in this example.
 The community has agreed that the best practice here is to use, if possible, the latin version of the author's name followed by the native spelling inside parenthesis, where applicable.

 You can (and should) also mark other strings beside the plugin's meta information as translatable.
-Strings used in menu entries, information boxes or configuration dialogs should also be translatable as well.
-Geany offers a way to enable this in the plugin's code using the main_locale_init() function provided by the plugin API.
-This function takes the same two parameters discussed in the previous section; GETTEXT_PACKAGE and LOCALEDIR.
+Strings used in menu entries, information boxes or configuration dialogs should be translatable as well.